-5. Scale of Fees (as from 1st January 2023 and subsequently revised in January each year).
-Please note the 2023 fees are being reviewed at General Synod in February and are subject to change.
+5. Scale of Fees (as from 1st January 2024 and subsequently revised in January each year).
 Subject to the provisions of the forgoing sections of this code of practice, fees payable to retired clergy, in the circumstances indicated above, are as follows: -